County, cities provide wealth of hurricane information

 • To get the quickest, most up-to-date information when it comes to hurricanes and evacuations, Dickinson police encourage residents to like both the city and police department’s Facebook pages.

-• Residents also are encouraged to visit the city’s website, www.ci.dickinson.tx.us, where they can sign up to five devices on the Blackboard Connect system to stay connected.
+• Residents also are encouraged to visit the city’s website, www.ci.dickinson.tx.us, where they can sign up for DickinsonCONNECT.
+This resource will give residents access to important information in a timely and accurate fashion through phone calls, text messages, email and a user-friendly app.

 • The main number for the police department is 281-337-4700.